Package insert / product label

 Dosage Forms and Strengths

 Soliqua 100/33 is a clear, colorless to almost colorless solution available as:

 Injection: 100 units insulin glargine and 33 mcg lixisenatide per mL in a 3 mL prefilled, disposable, single-patient-use SoloStar® pen.

 - During episodes of hypoglycemia [see Warnings and Precautions (5.6)].

-- In patients with hypersensitivity to Soliqua 100/33, either of the active drug substances (insulin glargine or lixisenatide), or any of its excipients.
+- In patients with serious hypersensitivity to insulin glargine, lixisenatide, or any of the excipients in Soliqua 100/33.
 Hypersensitivity reactions including anaphylaxis have occurred with both lixisenatide and insulin glargine [see Warnings and Precautions (5.1) and Adverse Reactions (6.1)].